 - 1. Women will receive lower wages than men and they will be "mismatched" to jobs more frequently than men because their signal is noisier for a larger proportion of employers. - 2.
 Female CEOs and executives improve performance at firms with a significant proportions of female workers (i.e., where the initial misallocation is more severe) because they are able to correct the previous "wrong" wages and job assignments of the female workforce (put in place by the previous largely male CEOs). - 3.
 Female CEOs and executives have limited scope in re-assigning male employees because they are already better assigned to job and wages than female employees. - 4.
-Correction of previous "wrong" wages and job assignments means both wage increases and promotions for high-productivity women and wage decreases and demotions for low-productivity women because a noisier signal in a statistical discrimination model means both discrimination against individuals with high productivity and discrimination in favor of individuals with low productivity.
-This implies that the male-female wage differential will be reduced at the top of the wage distribution but not at the bottom, and that the likelihood of promotion will increase for high-ability white collar female employees but not for other female employees and males. - 5.
-A richer model (with promotions) would also imply that women will be underrepresented in top positions at the firm (glass ceiling): only females with a disproportionately large s_i will be promoted by male employers. - 6.
-Initial conditions with an imbalance in the proportion of CEOs and executives by gender are self-sustaining in equilibrium because the subsequent learning and promotion processes are marred by the same wrong reading of the signal that characterized the first wages and job assignments.
+Correction of previous "wrong" wages and job assignments means wage increases for women at top of the wage distribution and wage decreases at the bottom.